talwrii/symbolboard/README.md

 # Justifications

 ### But this is impossible to learn
 People learn and internalize very complicated sets of keybindings when using IDEs, this is not particularly different.

 ### A person can only know one keyboard
 I have been able to use multiple keyboard layout on different machines at the same time without too many problems.
 Though this might be an issue if this is the *only* keyboard map you are using.

 # Alternatives
 * Buy a snazzy keyboard with mirrors modifiers and weird key positions.
 Whether this is a good idea depends on time, money, and your use of laptops.
+* Homerow Mods

+# About me
+I am [@readwithai](https://x.com/readwithai).
+I make tools for productivity and agency particularly related to deep reading and using Obsidian.
+If this sounds interesting you can follow me on [X](https://x.com/readwithai) or [substack](https://readwithai.substack.com).

+If you find *this* piece of software useful you could consider paying me 5 dollars on my [ko-fi](https://ko-fi.com/readwithai).